TKOaly/rv-management-frontend/README.md

 ## Build pipeline

 When code is pushed to GitHub and a pull request is made to either `develop` or `master` branch, Travis CI will run tests for the project and deploy it to Heroku, if all test have passed.

-## License

-This project is licensed with GNU GPL v2 license.